huaweicloud/cloudide-plugin-api/docs/interfaces/_index_d_._plugin_.configurationchangeevent.md

 **Returns:** boolean

-`true` if the given section is affected in the provided scope.
+`true` if the given section has changed.